VIDA-NYU/openclean-core/docs/source/datamodel.rst

 Eval Functions
 --------------
-Evaluation functions are used to compute results over rows in a dataframe or a data stream.
+Evaluation functions are used to compute results over rows in a dataset or a data stream.
 Conceptually, evaluation functions are evaluated over one or more columns for each row in the input data.
 For each row, the function is expected to generate one (or more) (transformed) value(s) for